A polynomial associated with rooted trees and specific posets: Introduction and background

-The Tutte polynomial is a two-variable polynomial that has been thoroughly studied for graphs.
-The basic concept of the Tutte polynomial can be traced back to \cite{Tut47,Tut}, in the context of colourings and flow problems in graphs.
-The definition was extended to greedoids in \cite{bry}.
-The Tutte polynomial has many properties and diverse applications, see for instance \cite{bry, Biggs}.
-The Tutte polynomial includes different invariants associated to a graph as special cases, such as the number of connected spanning subgraphs, spanning trees and spanning forests.
-However, the classical Tutte polynomial for graphs gives no information about trees, since its value is the same for every $n$-vertex tree $T$.
-In this paper, we are concerned with describing and investigating certain two-variable polynomials, which are meaningful for rooted trees and for specific posets.
+There are many different polynomials that have been associated with graphs, for example the chromatic polynomial, matching polynomial, independence polynomial, characteristic polynomial, and many more.
+A famous instance of a bivariate polynomial associated with a graph is the \emph{Tutte polynomial}.
+Its basic concept can be traced back to \cite{Tut47,Tut}, in the context of colourings and flow problems in graphs.

-Tutte polynomials for trees have already been investigated in \cite{chaudhary}, which introduced different versions of ranks and modified the rank formulation of the Tutte polynomial.
-The authors showed that their polynomial completely determines a rooted tree.
-On the other hand, a Tutte polynomial for partially ordered sets was investigated in \cite{gordon}.
-The author used the Tutte polynomial of a greedoid and associated it to posets.
-He explored the deletion-contraction formula and developed an antichain expansion for the polynomial.
-For more polynomials associated to posets, such as the zeta polynomial and the rank generating function, we refer to \cite{stanley}.
+Tutte polynomials for trees have been investigated in \cite{chaudhary}, which introduced different versions of ranks and modified the rank formulation of the Tutte polynomial.
+The authors of \cite{chaudhary} showed in particular that their polynomials completely determine a rooted tree.

+Another polynomial in two variables that also has the property that two rooted trees are isomorphic if and only if they have the same associated polynomial was recently introduced by Liu in \cite{liu2021tree}: it is determined by the recursion

+where $T_1,T_2,\ldots,T_k$ are the branches of $T$ (the rooted trees that remain as connected components when the root of $T$ is removed).
+Liu also gave a combinatorial interpretation of this polynomial in terms of what he calls primary subtrees.
+In this paper, we will extend Liu's definition to a three-variable polynomial: let $|T|$ denote the number of vertices of $T$.
+Set

+Note in the second case that the exponent of $z$ can also be expressed in terms of the branches: $|T| - 1 = |T_1| + |T_2| + \cdots + |T_k|$, since the number of vertices in $T$ can be obtained by summing the number of vertices over all branches and adding $1$ for the root.
+Observe that Liu's polynomial is a special case, namely $p(T;x,y) = \Pp(T;x,y,1)$.
+Hence it is clear that $\Pp(T;x,y,z)$ also determines $T$ uniquely.
+We prove that this is also the case for the two-variable specialisation $\Pp(T;1,y,z)$ (Theorem~\ref{thm:uniquely_det}), but not for $\Pp(T;x,1,z)$.